aramalipoor/aws-cost-saver/README.md

 ### # stop-fargate-ecs-services
 Stopping AWS Fargate ECS services (i.e. tasks) will save compute-hour.
 This trick will keep track of stopped Fargate ECS services in the state-file and start them again on restore.

-### # remove-nat-gateways
-Each NAT gateway costs money so we can delete when not needed.
-This trick will keep track of removed NAT gateways and the subnets they were in and create them again on restore.

 ### # stop-rds-databases
 Stopping RDS databases will save underlying EC2 instance costs.
 This trick will keep track of stopped databases in the state-file and start them again on restore.